-You can sync all these accounts and manage one inbox and can create quick replies.
+You can sync all these accounts, manage one inbox, and create quick replies.
 A free version is available with certain limitations and paid versions to load many personal and business use features.

-No one can ignore thunderbird when it comes to compiling the list of best and free email clients.
-A most popular email program and Mozilla Foundation’s most successful product after Firefox web-browser.
+No one can ignore Thunderbird when compiling the best and free email clients list—the most popular email program and Mozilla Foundation’s most successful product after Firefox web browser.

 Mozilla Thunderbird is more than an email client.
-Thunderbird is an email, news, and chats client at the same time.
-You get benefited from over 1000 available add ons, and the best feature is the social networking website integration to Thunderbird.
+Thunderbird is an email, news, and chat client simultaneously.
+You benefit from over 1000 available add ons, and the best feature is the social networking website integration to Thunderbird.

 You can integrate Facebook chat, Google Doc, IRC, Twitter in Thunderbird.
-There is also an option at your disposal that helps you import calendar and contacts alongside your emails.
+An option at your disposal also helps you import calendars and contacts alongside your emails.

 7. Claws Mail

 Free & Open source email client with highly configurable functionalities.
 You can use Claws mail on Windows & Unix platforms.
-It is packed with a ton of features that can help you to increase your productivity level like Filtering, Multiple accounts, Automated mail checking, Multiple MH folder support, etc.
+It is packed with many features that can help you increase your productivity level like Filtering, Multiple accounts, Automated mail checking, Multiple MH folder support, etc.

-We mentioned that it’s highly configurable because there are so many advanced features that come in paid versions of other email clients whereas Claws mail gives you everything for free.
+We mentioned that it’s highly configurable because so many advanced features come in paid versions of other email clients, whereas Claws mail gives you everything for free.

 ProtonMail focuses on security.
 This application is divinely designed in Switzerland, and it has really high trade security.
-ProtonMail really tries to encrypt well.
-It encrypts every single email to make a conscious effort towards improving your privacy for a real basic plan.
+ProtonMail tries to encrypt well.
+It encrypts every email to make a conscious effort to improve your privacy for a real basic plan.

-If you are looking for a pro account where you can add up to five addresses, and you can even access up to a thousand labels and folders, that is gonna set you back five euros a month.
-But at the same time, you will get fully free encrypted emails in the free plan too.
+If you are looking for a pro account where you can add up to five addresses, and you can even access up to a thousand labels and folders, that will set you back five euros a month.
+But at the same time, you will get entirely free encrypted emails in the free plan too.